truward/brikar/README.md

 * Log includes specially formatted meta information.
 See ``LogUtil.java`` and ``TrackingHttpHeaderNames.java`` for details.

+Also includes optional components, such as:

+* Basic spring context that propagates environment properties as property placeholder making them visible inside the context.
+* A controller, that exposes primitive health check API.
+* A controller, that exposes text representation of JVM settings.
+* Spring Security developer-only configuration

 # How to use

 Add jar dependency in your pom.xml: